lapierreM/Yoruba_demography/Programs/plot/README.md

 ***

-`plot_linearSFS.py`: plot the SFS simulated under the Linear growth model, with different number of loci.
+`plot_linearSFS.py`: plot the SFS simulated under the Linear growth model, with different number of loci, and the expected SFS under the demography reconstructed by the stairway plot method.
 (Figure 5A)

 * command line: `python plot_linearSFS.py plot_linearSFS_parameters.py`